 There are quite some interesting cheetah facts that are worth looking at.
-Cheetahs are not only the fastest land mammal on the earth meaning they can outrun any known living creature on the face of the earth, they’re the only ‘big cats’ who can’t roar or retract their claws yet they control it such that it does not affect their speed.
+Cheetahs are not only the fastest land mammal on the earth, they are also the only ‘big cats’ who can’t roar or retract their claws; yet they control it such that it does not affect their speed.
 They’re also the only ones that can purr like our little moggies!
 Cheetahs are beautiful animals with lovely skin and only if they are a bit smaller, they would probably be adopted as commonly as dogs and domestic cats.
-Cheetahs are one of the most ferocious animals and once it sets its eyes on a target on a chase, it would only take a miracle to deliver the prey from its approaching claws.
+They are one of the most ferocious animals and once it sets its eyes on a target for a chase, it would only take a miracle to deliver the prey from its approaching claws.
 Here are some 20 interesting Cheetah facts:

 Cheetah Facts – General

-4 – The cheetah is officially considered ‘vulnerable’ on the conservation listings; it has been hunted for its fur in previous years, but now habitat loss and reduction of prey are more of a problem, along with the difficulty in breeding it in captivity and its low ability to adapt to change in environment.
+4. – The cheetah is officially considered ‘vulnerable’ on the conservation listings; it has been hunted for its fur in previous years, but now habitat loss and reduction of prey are more of a problem, along with the difficulty in breeding it in captivity as well as its low ability to adapt to change in environment.
 Surprisingly, some success in captive breeding has been made by giving the cheetah a canine playmate/guard dog as a companion – apparently they feel less threatened then!

-5 – There are thought to be only about 12,400 cheetahs left in the wild, with some sub-species more threatened than others – the Asiatic sub-species is ‘critical’ and the Indian sub-species is already extinct.
-Some suggestions have been made regarding re-introducing them in India through captive breeding and later release, but this will not recreate the Indian cheetah, of course, merely put one of the other sub-species in India.
+5. – There are thought to be only about 12,400 cheetahs left in the wild, with some sub-species more threatened than others – the Asiatic sub-species is ‘critical’ and the Indian sub-species is already extinct.
+Some suggestions have been made regarding re-introducing them in India through captive breeding and later release, but this will not recreate the Indian cheetah, it will merely put one of the other sub-species in India.

 Cheetah Facts – Characteristics

-6 – The cheetah is not only the fastest animal on the earth, with the ability to run at 70-75mph (112-120kmh) in very short bursts or around 58mph (93kmh) for longer runs of around 200m, it also has the fastest acceleration – 0 to 60mph (100kmh) in just three seconds!
-That would leave most cars standing, even the sports models.
+6 – The cheetah is not only the fastest animal on the earth, with the ability to run at 70-75 mph (112-120 km/h) in very short bursts or around 58 mph (93 km/h) for longer runs of around 200 m, it also has the fastest acceleration – 0 to 60 mph (100 km/h) in just three seconds!
+That would leave most cars standing, including the sports models.

-7 – Cheetahs hunt entirely by vision and therefore can only hunt by day – albeit early or late, when it’s cooler but still light.
+7. – Cheetahs hunt entirely by vision and therefore can only hunt by day – albeit early or late, when it’s cooler but still light.
 In fact, they have very poor night vision, unlike most big cats!
-They are also the only big cat that cannot climb trees, as their fixed claws don’t angle and grip in the same way as the other cats’ retractible claws.
+They are also the only big cat that cannot climb trees, as their fixed claws don’t angle and grip in the same way as the other cats’ retractable claws.

-9 – In order to run as fast it does, the cheetah has a deep chest, narrow waist, large nostrils, an enlarged, ultra-efficient heart and lungs and the ability to speed its breathing up from 60 breaths per minute to 150.
-The non-retracting (officially ‘semi-retractible’) claws help with traction and its long tail acts as a rudder, enabling it to make sharp turns to match its fleeing prey.
+9. – In order to run as fast as it does, the cheetah has a deep chest, narrow waist, large nostrils, an enlarged, ultra-efficient heart and lungs and the ability to speed its breathing up from 60 breaths per minute to 150.
+The non-retracting (officially ‘semi-retractable’) claws help with traction and its long tail acts as a rudder, enabling it to make sharp turns to match its fleeing prey.

 Cheetah Facts – Behaviour